Nate Roberts

 Fix Our Schools

-The state Office of Performance Evaluation (OPE) reported in January 2022 that Idaho schools need $847,000,000 of work just to get them to a minimum standard of safety.
+The state Office of Performance Evaluation (OPE) reported in January 2022 that almost 60% of Idaho’s public schools are in fair or poor conditions.10 The report also found that Idaho schools need $847,000,000 of work just to get them to a minimum standard of safety.
 The Legislature must immediately address this issue efficiently and effectively.

 Build New Schools

-We must support registered apprenticeships and higher education as a means of securing a better future for Idaho’s youth.
+We must support registered apprenticeships and higher education as a means of securing a better future for Idaho’s youth.11

 Registered apprenticeships are an underutilized path to a financially secure life where Idahoans don’t have to live paycheck to paycheck.
 They provide training for careers as electricians, plumbers and pipefitters, heavy equipment operators, ironworkers, carpenters, and many more trades and crafts that are needed in Idaho.
 No one should have to go into lifelong debt to get a quality education.
 Registered apprenticeship training is an affordable means of earning a living with the benefits of healthcare and retirement.